ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_dataset_SOP.md

 There are some general project management tasks when working with new datasets to ensure all team members can track their status.

 New contributors will almost always contact us via the wranglers email list.
 When we work with them to get their projects submitted, the wranglers email list should be copied into all emails.
-A ticket to track dataset progress should be created in the hca-ebi-wrangler-central repo: https://github.com/ebi-ait/hca-ebi-wrangler-central/issues/new?assignees=&labels=dataset&template=project_tracker.md&title=
+1. Create a [project tracker ticket](https://github.com/ebi-ait/hca-ebi-wrangler-central/issues/new?assignees=&labels=dataset&template=project_tracker.md&title= ) to track dataset progress should be created in the hca-ebi-wrangler-central repo
-The dataset should be added to the dataset tracker sheet found here: https://docs.google.com/spreadsheets/d/1rm5NZQjE-9rZ2YmK_HwjW-LgvFTTLs7Q6MzHbhPftRE/edit#gid=0
+1. Add the dataset to the [dataset tracker sheet](https://docs.google.com/spreadsheets/d/1rm5NZQjE-9rZ2YmK_HwjW-LgvFTTLs7Q6MzHbhPftRE/edit#gid=0).
 While you are wrangling, please update the status and key information for the dataset in the relevant columns.
-Create a new folder to store the dataset metadata in the Brokering drive: https://drive.google.com/drive/folders/118kh4wiHmn4Oz9n1-WZueaxm-8XuCMkA
+1. Create a new folder to store the dataset metadata in the [Brokering drive](https://drive.google.com/drive/folders/118kh4wiHmn4Oz9n1-WZueaxm-8XuCMkA)

 ## Early contact with contributors